GrinonBarrett/Taksidos/Extras/Pantheon.md

 #### Tamas
 A god of death, law, and community.
 He is one of the quadrons of the afterlife.
 His role is to ensure that righteous rulers (and even leaders of a lesser position) have a comfortable afterlife and that inscrupulous rulers suffer until dark of a night devoid of drawn breath.
 He is a common patron for aristocrats and clergy.

+#### Zyclod
+A god of war, leadership, and adventurers.
+Zyclod leads heroes and gods alike to action.
+His javelin is the lightning in the storm and his shield, made of silver clouds, crashes with thunfer when struck.
+Every storm is zyclod in battle.
+His most important duty is to do battle with creatures that withhold the rain in clouds, so that the soil may be nourished.

 -----

 ## Lithenic